 Chai Tea, pronounced with a long “i” as in the word tie, is the actual word for tea in many countries.
 The word “Chai” literally means “tea” to much of the world.
 So yes, technically, calling it Chai Tea means “tea tea.”
 It is also known as masala chai, Masala meaning “spiced”.
 It is a centuries-old beverage from India which is basically black tea brewed with selected spices and milk.
 The spices vary from recipe to recipe, but is traditionally consumed hot and sweet.
-Play with the flavors and make this tea your own!
-Chai Tea is a delicious and a dazzling recipe that you can cook in your home and it is a great alternative to coffee.
+Play with the flavors and make this tea your own as it is a delicious and a dazzling recipe that you can cook in your home and it is a great alternative to coffee.

 Chai powders, syrups, and teabags can never compare to freshly brewed Chai Tea.
 When made in this traditional fashion, with black tea, chai is not caffeine free; however, it has only about half of the caffeine of a similarly-sized cup of coffee.
-Give chai tea a chance in place of your usual coffee or tea.
+Give this delicious tea a chance in place of your usual coffee or tea.
 You will probably find yourself reaching for this spicy tea mixture again and again!

 Chai Tea, Masala Chai or Spiced Milk Tea Recipe: